looker-open-source/block-bqml-automl/README.md

 ## About this LookML Block

-Use this block to design user-friendly Looker Explores that allow business users to build and evaluate BQML K-means Clustering models from the Looker UI.
+Use this block to design user-friendly Looker Explores that allow business users to build and evaluate regression and classification machine learning models from the Looker UI.

 ## Implementation